Two Tamer Wisteria Vines to Try

 Wisteria vines, for the most part, are not for the wimpy gardener.
 About 99.9% of the plants sold are Japanese wisteria (Wisteria floribunda) and Chinese wisteria (Wisteria sinensis)—thuggish Asian imports that frequently escape managed gardens.
-They climb the tallest trees, spread at light speed, and their muscular, twining stems can bend iron, crush an arbor, or throttle small trees to death.
+They climb the tallest trees and utility poles, spreading at light speed, and their muscular, twining stems can bend iron, crush an arbor, or throttle small trees to death.
+On the ground, the vines sprout up from thick, aggressive roots, forming thickets that smother other plants.
+Both have invaded the South, creeping their way along forest edges and roadsides.
 Still, we plant them for their pendant chains of beautiful, fragrant spring flowers.
-We’re so dumb.

 Kentucky wisteria (Wisteria macrostachya) is found in the south-central United States.
-It's more cold-hardy than the Asian types and suited to USDA Zones 3-9.
+It's more cold-hardy than the Asian types and suited to USDA Zones 4 to 9.
 It also blooms later than they do—in May or June, depending where you live—so the blooms are seldom zapped by a late frost.
 Fragrant, lavender-blue racemes up to 12 inches long cascade from its stems.
-The selection 'Blue Moon’ (above) blooms up to three times a year once established, the spring bloom being the heaviest.
+The selection 'Blue Moon' (pictured above) blooms up to three times a year once established, the spring bloom being the heaviest.
 It can grow 25 feet tall rather quickly, so don't think you can just plant it and forget.
 A yearly pruning keeps it in check.

 American wisteria (Wisteria frutescens) is another native worth a look.
 Think of it as a smaller, slower-growing version of Kentucky wisteria.
 It blooms at about the same time, but its flowers look quite different.
 Rather than chain-like, the 6-inch long racemes are bunched, looking like purple corncobs cut in half.
 They're not quite as sweet-smelling as those of Kentucky wisteria.
 'Amethyst Falls,' a popular selection, repeat blooms like 'Blue Moon' does, but it's a less aggressive plant with thinner stems that won't damage wooden arbors or trellises.
-It's suited to USDA Zones 5-9 and needs little pruning.
+You can even grow it in a container.
+While it can grow to 20 feet eventually if left unchecked, 'Amethyst Falls' grows at about a third of the pace as the Asian species and needs little pruning.
+It's suited to USDA Zones 5 to 9.